-METALS-Shanghai aluminium nears one-month high on supply fears
+METALS-LME aluminium hits over 6-week peak on supply fears

 By Mai Nguyen

-SINGAPORE, Nov 4 (Reuters) - Shanghai aluminium prices rose to their highest in almost a month on Monday on worries of a supply shortage after stocks of the metal used in transport and packaging dropped.
+SINGAPORE, Nov 4 (Reuters) - London aluminium prices rose to their highest in more than six weeks on Monday on worries of a supply shortage after stocks of the metal used in transport and packaging dropped.

 Miner Rio Tinto Ltd last month said high energy costs have made its Australian aluminium assets unsustainable and flagged that it may cut output or shut its New Zealand’s Aluminium Smelter.